Go to the

 If your case is on the

-, in lieu of waiting in the hallway for the case to perhaps be called, counsel can agree to set the matter over for a new data certain.
+hold docket, in lieu of waiting in the hallway for the case to perhaps be called, counsel can agree to set the matter over for a new date certain.
 See the person at the desk outside of Chambers to obtain a new date.

 To reschedule a hearing or trial that has been continued to a date certain, you must follow the same procedure available when the hearing/trial was set.